-Gatwick's analysis of the noise impacts of its proposed expansion is deliberately and cynically misleading.
+Gatwick's analysis of the noise impacts of its proposed expansion, and its noise envelope proposals, are deliberately and cynically misleading.
 Its claim that there would be less impact from aircraft noise following the expansion than was experienced in 2019 is dishonest.

-The concept of a Gatwick noise envelope is welcome, but the airport's proposals are inconsistent with CAA guidance and unacceptable.
-They propose an inappropriate metric and limits, do not comply with government policy and lack adequate enforcement arrangements.
+The concept of a Gatwick noise envelope is welcome, but the airport's proposals are inconsistent with CAA guidance and government policy and are unacceptable in numerous respects.
+They propose an inappropriate metric and inappropriate limits, do not comply with government policy, and lack adequate enforcement arrangements.
 They have also been put forward without the stakeholder discussion required by the CAA, in contrast to the approach taken by other airports.